Skip Navigation

 Reputation and patient trust

 Even the most careful and dedicated organizations face skeptical clients following a hack.
-This could cause valuable patients to search for other private clinics and practices for their needs.
+This could cause valuable patients to search for other private clinics and practices.
 Affected organizations may also find attracting new clients challenging.

 Patients' concerns about safety are valid, considering many attacks target patients' health, such as the malware that blocks radiation treatment.
 Unfortunately, these incidents show that cyberattacks are more than an IT concern.